 Going heads up in SNG Tournaments

 With a huge influx of players towards online poker, SitnGo (SNG) poker tournaments have become very popular.
 But how really should one play a SNG?
 How should a heads up situation in SNG’s be faced?
 Read on to find out how to win more when going heads up in a SNG.

-Understand the odds: Pot odds for a game of heads up SNG are totally different than a standard game of poker.
+- Understand the odds: Pot odds for a game of heads up SNG are totally different than a standard poker game.
 Firstly, it is a poker tournament; secondly it is a heads up game.
 Thus understanding the poker odds for this situation are very important.
 Playing while keeping the pot odds and implied odds in mind is mandatory.

 - Poker psychology: the one who stays the longest at the poker table in an SNG generally emerges victorious.
 So use your poker face well, throw the emotions out of the table, be patient, don’t play too many hands and vary your aggression.

 - Learn Poker